 Accessing professional support

-Feeling suicidal can be an overwhelming and painful experience, but it is not something you have to bear alone.
+Feeling suicidal can be an overwhelming and distressing experience, but it is not something you have to go through alone.
 Asking for help is an important step towards getting the professional support you need.

-Telephone helplines allow you to access immediate support, without having to wait for an appointment or travel to a medical centre.
-In this regard, they are particularly useful for people in rural or remote areas, or for when you can’t access your regular healthcare provider.
+Telephone helplines provide immediate support 24/7, without waiting for an appointment or travelling to a medical centre.
+They may be particularly useful for people in rural or remote areas, or when you can’t access your regular healthcare provider.

-Kids Helpline is a 24/7 phone and online counselling service for young people.
+Kids Helpline is a free national 24/7 phone and online counselling service for kids, teens, and young people.

 Mental health services for professional support